The History of Now

 0

 Small. almost imperceptible changes are rippling through the New England village of Grandville, altering it in ways its inhabitants cannot yet imagine.
 Laced through a narrative of one recent year in Grandville's history are stories that reach back to a 17th century family in Rotterdam, and 18th century migration by a farmer's lonely son in the Massachusetts Bay Colony, and a 19th century underground railway journey by a gifted runaway slave.
 Each episode comes to bear on Grandville now.Klein frames this multi-layered story with some fundamental questions in philosophy: Does every event, no matter how small or distant in the past influence all events that follow?
 Is life merely a drama we dispassionately observe?
-Does it take courage to live in the "e;eternal now?"e;In Grandville, Wendell DeVries, the 65-year-old projectionist at the local movie theater, meets an attractive divorcee...
+Does it take courage to live in the "eternal now?"In Grandville, Wendell DeVries, the 65-year-old projectionist at the local movie theater, meets an attractive divorcee and...

 Visa mer